Physics-50/General/docs/data_analysis_guides.md

 + [Guide to Plotting and Fitting Routine](DAG_plotting-guide)
 + [Interpreting Weighted Fits](DAG_interpreting-plots)

-Homework for the Graphing and Fitting Lesson is due on Gradescope three days before your Module 2 begins.
+Homework for the Graphing and Fitting Lesson is included in Module 2 Checkpoint 1 (due three days before Module 2 Week 2).